-- 2(1) Council meetings as well as committee meetings, may NOT be held on Sunday or public holidays provided that this will not apply to Ward Committees - (2) With due regard for the provisions of sub-rule (3) meetings and hearings of the council and its committees must be held at a venue within the municipal area. - (3) When determining the venue for a meeting or hearing the relevant person or body must take the following factors into account: - (a) the availability of room at the designated venue for members of the public and the media who wishes to attend the meeting; - (b) the accessibility of the designated venue for members of the public and the media; and - (c) reasonable steps that can be taken to regulate public access to such venue.
+- 2(1) Council meetings as well as committee meetings, may NOT be held on Sunday or public holidays provided that this will not apply to Ward Committees. - (2) With due regard for the provisions of sub-rule (3) meetings and hearings of the council and its committees must be held at a venue within the municipal area. - (3) When determining the venue for a meeting or hearing the relevant person or body must take the following factors into account: (a) the availability of room at the designated venue for members of the public and the media who wishes to attend the - meeting; - (b) the accessibility of the designated venue for members of the public and the media; and - (c) reasonable steps that can be taken to regulate public access to such venue. - (d) Covid 19 protocols or any protocols as determined by national government.

-Determination of venue and time of ordinary council meetings
+Determination of venue and time of ordinary council and committee meetings